 If you do have a square shaped patio then the obvious choice is a square garden table.
 The main advantage of a square table is that it provides intimacy and is perfect for seating a small number of people.
 If there is 4 people or less, then a rectangular table for example can space people out a little too far.

 Oval Garden Tables

-Gloria Oval 8 Seater Clearance Garden Tables
+Pictured above is our popular Gloria Oval 8 Seater Garden Table.

 Oval shaped tables have always been a big seller for us.
 No corners make it easier to pull up additional seating and squeeze a few more guests in.
 The advantages of oval shaped tables is similar to those of rectangular, however, the curved edges help to create the illusion that they take up less space.
 In terms of actual footprint, there's not that much difference but they definitely trick the eye.
 The rounded corners do reduce the space a little but the overall effect always looks a lot greater.